JBerger2001/c4pe/README.md

 `Server=localhost;Database=FeedbackDB;Uid=feedback;Pwd=<password>;`

-Now open the project in Visual Studio 2019 and open the `Package Manager Console` (View -> Other Windows).
-Here you can use the command `Update-Database` and your database should be filled with the default data now.
+When the project is run it will create the database if it doesn't exist yet.